webservco/framework/docs/Output/HtmlOutput.md

 ---

-## Using a partial template inside another template.
+## Using a partial template inside another template (set in template).

 * Use inside template code;
 * Eg. using an individual item template in a `foreach` loop;